mlanza/ai-literacy/301/02-bead-in-a-cup.md

 From data in the cup.

-That’s the bead-in-a-cup metaphor, made real.
+That’s the bead-in-a-cup metaphor, made real, the epitome of **atomicity**.

 Incidentally, this is also what a **function** in a computer program looks like in practice: